wtnwin111/interview/src/com/interview/flag/README.md

                 for millions of users, use distributed cache to do, using consistent hashing method to partition to multiple server based on user_id.

-14. Give an architecture diagram with all entities and relationships of a multi user wysiwyg editor. basically a web interface to multiple authors who can edit and store their docs.
+14. [Design] Give an architecture diagram with all entities and relationships of a multi user wysiwyg editor. basically a web interface to multiple authors who can edit and store their docs.
     Multiple ppl should be able to save it at once. also ownership should be present for documents.